top of page

 Consider these factors when setting up a video game room:

-• The size of your room: This includes how much storage space you have for your library of video games, board games or card decks.
+• The size of your room: This includes the amount of storage space available for your library of video games, board games, or card decks.
 If you play many tabletop games, you can save space by going vertical with a set of shelves or a cabinet.

 • The furniture: You want your game room furniture to fit your needs.
-For example, you should consider a sectional couch only if enough people will play there regularly.
+For example, consider a sectional couch only if enough people will use it regularly.

 • Soundproofing: If you have a soundproof room in your house, then you're all set.
-If you're concerned about the noise level but would rather avoid adding dense insulation to your game room's walls, consider investing in a noise-canceling gaming headset instead.
+If you're concerned about the noise level but prefer not to add dense insulation to your game room's walls, consider investing in a noise-canceling gaming headset instead.

-• Lighting and electricity consumption: Your game room should be in a location where you have the right light level and enough outlets to power all of your devices, including arcade games.
+• Lighting and electricity consumption: Your game room should be located in a spot with the ideal lighting level and sufficient outlets to power all your devices, including arcade games.

-• Wi-Fi: The best possible room for your gaming equipment is where you have your modem and router stationed.
+• Wi-Fi: The best possible setup for your gaming equipment is to have your modem and router positioned in the same room.

 Here are the items you can add to turn a bedroom or spare office space into a gaming paradise: